elonadam/E2EE-Project/Availability.md

 ---

 ### **Conclusion:**
-By leveraging features such as message storage and ACID compliance the system can ensure high availability in most cases.
+By leveraging features such as message storage and ACID compliance the system can ensure high availability in most cases but not all.